Nobody can predict the future.

 Finally, none of the above is possible without tight alignment across go-to-market teams: your collaborators in marketing need to know what content to create to support your initiatives, your frontline managers need to know how to inspect and coach new behaviours, and so on.

 Enablement leaders are natural orchestrators of go-to-market initiatives, but how can you rally cross-functional teams around the same cause?
 Via the humble sales play.

 Sales plays excel at driving alignment because the process of building one forces teams to define what they want to accomplish, document it, and work together to achieve it.
-The better your organization becomes at delivering sales plays, the easier it is to collaborate across boundaries, measure the impact of your work, and optimize your strategy.
+The better your organisation becomes at delivering sales plays, the easier it is to collaborate across boundaries, measure the impact of your work, and optimise your strategy.

-Bain & Company’s Eliza Kennedy details how you can leverage this flywheel effect at your organization here.
+Bain & Company’s Eliza Kennedy details how you can leverage this flywheel effect at your organisation here.